 We want to acknowledge the ideas and practices of the people and organisations in the Global South who are doing the work.

 The think pieces in this series offer a first person account of innovations in the field.

 Although our focus is the Global South, the world is not neatly divided along per capita income lines.
 The Equator is not the defining criteria either.

 La Encerrona is led by a Peruvian based in Spain.
 The Conversation Indonesia originated in Australia but has expanded to the South and the North.
 The Conversation, Spain also serves the Latin American market.
 In fact, the Universidad de Buenos Aires is a founding member.

 We intend to take a local perspective in this project.
 This means paying attention to the institutional setting within which KT takes place.
 While the channels and tools available for KT practitioners across the world are roughly the same, the context in which they operate differ: universities are underfunded, corruption in policymaking is endemic, the media lacks independence, and so on.

-This approach will help ground our work and give us a useful starting point as we venture into the relatively unchartered world of KT practice in the Global South.
-But we will let the most interesting and useful experiences decide the journey, wherever they emerge from.
+This approach has helped ground our work and give us a useful starting point as we ventured into the relatively unchartered world of KT practice in the Global South.
+We have allowed the most interesting and useful experiences decide the journey, wherever they emerge from.

 Read the series: the future of knowledge translation in the Global South